 Something about this man made me hurt far worse than anything I’d ever imagined.
 Far worse than being chopped down.
 Far worse than being skinned into a beam.

-The very touch of this man made my fibers weep, deeply weep.
+The very touch of this man made my fibers weep, deeply, weep.
 It was if his agony contained all of the wrongs of mankind.

-He winced, took a step, then another, another.
+He winced, took a step, another, then another.
 He teetered at times, as if the weight of everything on him was unbearable, but then somehow he would take another step.

 I shuddered as his blood begin to mingle with my sap.
+His touch, as painful to Him as it was, brought me hope.

 Each step He took drug my base through the dirt, but then we came to a road of stone through town.
 Every time my base drug over the edge of the large stones in the roadway, it would jar the Man’s back and shoulders.
 Each step, in and of itself, was torturous.